 - American Bandstand (ABC, 1957-1987; Syndication, 1987-88; USA Network, 1988-89) - Ten black-and-white seasons note , 22 color seasons. note

-- The Avengers (ITV, 1961-1969) - Four black-and-white seasons, two color seasons.
-Notably, the switch to color was made to keep the show viable as an export to the US; British TV didn't switch to color until some years later.
+- The Avengers (1960s) (ITV, 1961-1969) - Four black-and-white seasons, two colour seasons.
+Notably, the switch to colour was made to keep the show viable as an export to the US; ITV didn't switch to colour until two years later.

 - Dark Shadows (ABC, 1966-1971) - 2 black-and-white seasons, 4 color seasons.

 - Horizon (BBC, 1964-present) - Three and a half seasons in black-and-white, switched to colour midway through season 4.note

 - The Secret Storm (CBS, 1954-1974) - 13 black-and-white seasons, 7 color seasons.